simon-engledew/gobus/README.md

 # gobus

-Simple, reflect-free event bus.
+Reflect-free event bus.
 Soon to be dated by generics. :)

+This is just an experiment to see what a type safe event bus would look like.

+The underlying bus is swaddled in closures by the caller to achieve an effect similar to sort.

+This might be practical for an application that only needs one event bus, e.g: if you were dispatching based on pg/notify events.

+Realistically, this is probably a bit too weird for general use. :D

 ```go
 type PubSub struct {